nithom/nextcloud-collabora-env/README.md

   as some Vagrant plugins are installed if they are not present.
 If this is the case, a message is prompted after the first up command.*
 1. When everything is ready, use `vagrant ssh` and change into the `/app` directory.
-1. The compose setup is started by the provisioning, if it doesn't work just stop the setup with `docker-compose down` and use the steps of the following section.
+1. Now follow the steps in the next section.
 1. For shutdown, use `vagrant halt` to avoid the time-consuming VM creation on every start (when using a fresh VM, Docker as well as Docker compose and all containers have to be downloaded again).

 All following steps can be done the same way in Vagrant or in a native environment.